-Wellington Monument in the Blackdown Hills, Somerset is currently being restored.
-This means that the monument itself is currently covered in scaffolding.
+Restoring the Wellington Monument in the Blackdown Hills, Somerset is an ongoing project.
+Unfortunately scaffolding currently covers the monument itself.
 However, its surroundings still make for a pleasant family walk.
-The site is managed by the National Trust, so take a look on their website to see what the monument looks like.
-Excitingly, the restoration includes a plan for a viewing platform.
+The National Trust manage the site, so take a look on their website to see what the monument looks like.
+I am excited that the restoration includes a plan for a viewing platform.
 Hopefully there will be some great views from there.

 Daddy is doing the Milton Keynes marathon on Monday.
 Is there anything for my toddler and I to do while we wait?
 My research has turned up these things to do in Milton Keynes with a toddler…